 The next time the brooder had to be cleaned, I drilled holes in the bin with the 2 1/4″ hole saw, fed the short pieces through, attached the notched caps, and cinched the feeders in with zip ties.

-I carefully vacuumed errant plastic shavings to keep them away from curious beaks, then poured feed down the pipes, capping the tops to keep critters out.
+I carefully vacuumed any plastic shavings to keep them away from curious beaks, then poured feed down the pipes, capping the tops to keep critters out.

 They tried the feeders right away, rooster first, as always.
 The next day, I pulled the quart jar off the old feeder and wedged in the jar lid of grit.
 Their space was immediately more open, and we’re wasting much less grit, too.